Industrial Water Damage Response for Layton, UT

 Frequently Asked Questions

 Are you certified for industrial water restoration in Layton?
 Yes.
-We are a certified firm with the IICRC, which is the primary standards body for the restoration industry.
+We hold active IICRC certifications and a Utah Contractor License for restoration work.
 Our technicians hold individual certifications in Water Damage Restoration (WRT) and Applied Structural Drying (ASD).
-Our state contractor license is [your license number].
+Our state contractor license number is 920347-5501.

 What is your response time for an industrial facility in Davis County?
 Our goal is to be on-site within 60–90 minutes for any industrial facility in Layton, Clearfield, Kaysville, or the surrounding area.